-On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payables owed to the partner by the Company.
-As of May 31, 2019, we had no encumbrances on our crude oil project in Michigan.
+On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payable amounts owed to the partner by the Company.
+As of May 31, 2020, we had no encumbrances on our crude oil project in Michigan.

-NOTE 9 - LEASES:
+NOTE 8 - LEASES:

 The Company leases approximately 988 rentable square feet of office space from an unaffiliated third party for our corporate office located in Spokane Valley, Washington.
 Additionally, we lease approximately 416 and 695 rentable square feet from unaffiliated third parties for our regional operations office in Friendswood, Texas and storage and auxiliary office space in Wallace, Idaho, respectively.
-The lease in Friendswood is a 24 month lease that expires in October 2020.
+The lease in Friendswood is a 24-month lease that expires in October 2020.
 The Company's lease for Friendswood does not include an option to renew.
 The Spokane Valley and Wallace leases are currently on a month-to-month basis.
 The Company's lease agreements do not contain any residual value guarantees, restrictive covenants or variable lease payments.
 The Company has not entered into any financing leases.

 The Company determines if an arrangement is a lease at inception.
-Operating leases are recorded in operating lease right of use assets, net, operating lease liability - current, and operating lease liability, long-term on its balance sheet.
+Operating leases are recorded in operating lease right of use assets, net, operating lease liability - current, and operating lease liability - long-term on its balance sheet.

 Operating lease assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent its obligation to make lease payments arising from the lease.
 Operating lease assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 As the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The incremental borrowing rate used at adoption was 5.85%.
 Significant judgement is required when determining the Company's incremental borrowing rate.
-Lease expense for lease payments are recognized on a straight-line basis over the lease term.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.

-The Balance Sheet classification of lease assets and liabilities was as follows:
+The Balance Sheet classification of lease assets and liabilities is as follows:

-N Iay 31, 2019
+May 31, 2020 F February 29, 2020

 Assets

-Operating lease right-of-use assets, beginning balance \$ 13,787
+Operating lease right-of use assets, beginning balance \$ 5,857 \$ 13,787

-Current period amortization (1,583)
+Current period amortization (2,196) (7,930)

-Total operating lease right-of-use asset \$ 12,204
+Total operating lease right-of-use asset 3,661 5,857

+- =

 Liabilities

-Operating lease liability - current \$ 8,543
+Operating lease liability - current 3,661 5,857

+Operating lease liability - long term -

-Operating lease liability, long-term 3,661
+Total lease liabilities \$ 3,661 \$ 5,857

-Total lease liabilities \$ 12,204
+Total lease liabilities \$ 3,661 \$ 5,857

-Future minimum lease payments as of May 31, 2019 under non-cancellable operating leases are as follows:
+Future minimum lease payments as of February 29, 2020 under non-cancellable operating leases are as follows:

+Ann ual Office

-Fiscal Year Ended Annual Offic ce Lease Obligation
+Fiscal Year Ended Lease Obligation

-February 29, 2020 \$ 6,975

-February 28, 2021 6,200
+February 28, 2021 \$ 5,250

-Total lease payments 13,175
+Total lease payments 5,250

-Less: imputed interest 971
+Less: imputed interest (1,589)

-Operating lease liability 12,204
+Operating lease liability 3,661

-Less: operating lease liability - current 8,543
+Less: operating lease liability - current (3,661)

-Operating lease liability, long-term \$ 3,661
+Operating lease liability, long-term \$

-Rent expense for the three months ended May 31, 2019 and 2018 was \$5,879, respectively.
+Rent expense for the three months ended May 31, 2020 and 2019 was \$5,872 and \$5,879, respectively.

-NOTE 10 - STOCKHOLDERS' DEFICIT:
+NOTE 9 - STOCKHOLDERS' DEFICIT: